Ilkinyldrm/Cyclistic_Case_Study/README.md

 ### Recommendations
 1. Offer incentives and promotions to convert casual riders into annual members by highlighting the benefits of regular usage and cost savings.
 2. Improve bike availability and maintenance at high-traffic start and end stations, especially weekday for members and weekends for casual riders.
+3. Ensure that there are sufficient bikes available at popular stations during peak hours (7:30 AM to 8:30 AM and 4:30 PM to 5:30 PM).
-3. Implement seasonal marketing campaigns and promotions to maximize ridership during summer and maintain engagement during winter.
+4. Implement seasonal marketing campaigns and promotions to maximize ridership during summer and maintain engagement during winter.
-4. Offer trial periods and discounts to encourage casual riders to experience the benefits of electric bikes.
+5. Offer trial periods and discounts to encourage casual riders to experience the benefits of electric bikes.
-5. Create engaging content (videos, blog posts) showcasing the advantages of electric bikes, such as ease of use, speed, and environmental benefits.
+6. Create engaging content (videos, blog posts) showcasing the advantages of electric bikes, such as ease of use, speed, and environmental benefits.

 By implementing these detailed recommendations, Cyclistic can effectively enhance the rider experience, increase overall ridership, and drive sustainable growth.